-In Vietnam in late June 1997, Secretary of State Albright urged greater economic reform and better human rights; she signed a bilateral agreement on copyrights and said that the U.S. Trade and Development Program would conduct business in Vietnam.
+Economic relations steadily improved over the next several years, culminating in the signing of a bilateral trade agreement in 2000.
+(See below) While in Vietnam in late June 1997, Secretary of State Albright urged greater economic reform and better human rights; she signed a bilateral agreement on copyrights and said that the U.S. Trade and Development Program would conduct business in Vietnam.
 On December 18, 1997, National Security Adviser Sandy Berger said the Administration was consulting with Congress on granting Vietnam a waiver from the Jackson-Vanik amendment that would smooth the way for Overseas Private Investment Corporation (OPIC) and Export-Import Bank to support U.S. business activities in Vietnam.
 On March 11, 1998, President Clinton granted the waiver, and a formal agreement on OPIC was signed eight days later.
-On November 30, 1999, OPIC signed its first financing agreement - a \$2.3 million loan to Caterpillar Inc.'s authorized dealership in Vietnam - for

-American business in Vietnam since the end of the Vietnam War.
+In November 1999, OPIC signed its first financing agreement - a \$2.3 million loan to Caterpillar Inc.'s authorized dealership in Vietnam - for American business in Vietnam since the end of the Vietnam War.
 The U.S. Export-Import Bank announced on April 10, 1998 that it was ready to finance sales to Vietnam.
 On December 9, 1999, the Ex-Im Bank signed two framework agreements with the State Bank of Vietnam to facilitate project financing cooperation between the two agencies.